aryaregi/HR-Analytics-Job-Change-Prediction/README.md

 The dataset is taken from kaggle - https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists
 # Features
-Enrollee_id : Unique ID for candidate
+Enrollee_id : Unique ID for candidate,
-city: City code
+city: City code,
-city_ development _index : Developement index of the city (scaled)
+city_ development _index : Developement index of the city (scaled),
-gender: Gender of candidate
+gender: Gender of candidate,
-relevent_experience: Relevant experience of candidate
+relevent_experience: Relevant experience of candidate,
-enrolled_university: Type of University course enrolled if any
+enrolled_university: Type of University course enrolled if any,
-education_level: Education level of candidate major_discipline :Education major discipline of candidate
+education_level: Education level of candidate, major_discipline :Education major discipline of candidate,
-experience: Candidate total experience in years
+experience: Candidate total experience in years,
-company_size: No of employees in current employer's company company_type : Type of current employer
+company_size: No of employees in current employer's company, company_type : Type of current employer,
-lastnewjob: Difference in years between previous job and current job
+lastnewjob: Difference in years between previous job and current job,
-training_hours: training hours completed
+training_hours: training hours completed,
 target: 0 – Not looking for job change, 1 – Looking for a job change
 # Methodology
 Dataset collection